aajanki/fi-sentence-embeddings-eval/docs-source/models.md

 L2-normalized to reduce the effect of differing sentence lengths.

-As a preprocessing, words are converted to their dictionary form (lemmatized) and all unigrams and bigrams occurring more than four times are selected.
-Typically (depending on the corpus) this results in dimensionality (i.e. the vocabulary size) around 5000.
+As a preprocessing, words are converted to their dictionary form (lemmatized).
+Unigrams and bigrams occurring less than $k$ times are filtered out.
+The cutoff parameter $k$ is optimized on the training data.
+Depending on the corpus this results in dimensionality (i.e. the vocabulary size) around 5000.
 TF-IDF vectors are very sparse, because one document usually contains only a small subset of all words in the vocabulary.

 BoW models treat each word as an equivalent entity.
 They don't consider the semantic meaning of words.
 For example, a BoW model